Kleene-Star/.github/docs/concept/cdm.md

 ## Configuration

 To enable consistent and automatable system configuration, **Kleenestar** relies on a declarative configuration strategy outside the database.
-All relevant settings-e.g., UI overrides, type registrations, workspace templates, or authorization rules-can be stored as structured parameter files in JSON or YAML format directly on the server.
+All relevant settings-e.g., UI overrides, type registrations, workspace templates, or authorization rules, can be stored as structured parameter files in JSON or YAML format directly on the server.

 Advantages of this architecture: